 Now, if you want a bit of flexibility when it comes to how close you shave your stubble, the Wahl Edge Pro comes included with 12 attachment combs suitable for cutting both your facial hair and top-of-head hair at a variety of lengths.

 Now, of course, given that it’s corded, it isn’t waterproof.
-Cleaning the cutting blades requires the use of a blade brush (included) in order to clear the head of any leftover clippings.
+Cleaning the cutting blades requires using a blade brush (included) to clear the head of any leftover clippings.

 - Closest cutting stubble trimmer (.2 mm)

 - Extremely powerful due to a corded motor